-- stocks or shares issued or proposed to be issued by a corporation or body unincorporate (other than a corporation or body unincorporated that is a collective investment scheme); - (b) units of shares that represent a unitholder's ownership in underlying shares, where - - (i) each underlying share is held on trust for the unitholder by a custodian; and - (ii) the unitholder is not obliged to pay any consideration for the purpose of converting any such unit into the underlying share, other than administrative fees for the conversion;
+- stocks or shares issued or proposed to be issued by a corporation or body unincorporate (other than a corporation or body unincorporated that is a collective investment scheme); - (b) units of shares that represent a unitholder's ownership in underlying shares, where - (i) each underlying share is held on trust for the unitholder by a custodian; and - (ii) the unitholder is not obliged to pay any consideration for the purpose of converting any such unit into the underlying share, other than administrative fees for the conversion; - rights, options or derivatives issued or proposed to be issued by a corporation or body unincorporate in respect of its own stocks or shares; - (d) units in a business trust;

-16 As defined in the MAS Notice SFA 04-N12: Notice on the Sale of Investment Products and the MAS Notice FAA-N16: Notice on Recommendations on Investment Products.
+21 As defined in the MAS Notice SFA 04-N12: Notice on the Sale of Investment Products and the MAS Notice FAA-N16: Notice on Recommendations on Investment Products.

-17 As defined in the Securities and Futures (Capital Markets Products) Regulations 2018.
+22 As defined in the Securities and Futures (Capital Markets Products) Regulations 2018.

-- (c) rights, options or derivatives issued or proposed to be issued by a corporation or body unincorporate in respect of its own stocks or shares; - (d) units in a business trust; - (e) derivatives of units in a business trust; - (f) units in a collective investment scheme that satisfies all of the following conditions: - (i) the collective investment scheme is constituted as a trust; - (ii) the collective investment scheme invests primarily in real estate and real estate-related assets specified by the MAS in the MAS Code on Collective Investment Schemes; - (iii) all or any of the units in the collective investment scheme are listed for quotation on a securities exchange; - units in a collective investment scheme to which all of the matters mentioned in paragraph 2 of the Schedule to SF(CMP)R apply; - (h) debentures other than - - (i) asset-backed securities: or - (ii) structured notes; - (i) contracts or arrangements under which one party agrees to exchange currency at an agreed rate of exchange with another party, and such currency exchange is effected immediately after any such contract or arrangement (as the case may be) is entered into; - (j) capital markets products consisting of 2 or more capital markets products (each belonging to a class of capital markets products mentioned in sub-paragraphs (a) to (i)) that are linked together in a stapled manner such that any one of the linked capital markets products is not transferable and cannot be otherwise dealt with independent of the remaining linked capital markets products.
+- (e) derivatives of units in a business trust; - (f) units in a collective investment scheme that satisfies all of the following conditions: - (i) the collective investment scheme is constituted as a trust; - (ii) the collective investment scheme invests primarily in real estate and real estate-related assets specified by the MAS in the MAS Code on Collective Investment Schemes; - (iii) all or any of the units in the collective investment scheme are listed for quotation on a securities exchange; - (g) units in a collective investment scheme to which all of the matters mentioned in paragraph 2 of the Schedule to SF(CMP)R apply; - (h) debentures other than - - (i) asset-backed securities; or - (ii) structured notes; - (i) contracts or arrangements under which one party agrees to exchange currency at an agreed rate of exchange with another party, and such currency exchange is effected immediately after any such contract or arrangement (as the case may be) is entered into; - (j) capital markets products consisting of 2 or more capital markets products (each belonging to a class of capital markets products mentioned in sub-paragraphs (a) to (i)) that are linked together in a stapled manner such that any one of the linked capital markets products is not transferable and cannot be otherwise dealt with independent of the remaining linked capital markets products.